XenitAB/xenitab.github.io/docs/xks/developer-guide/observability.md

 To gather metrics data we use servicemonitors or podmonitors that is managed in XKF using the [prometheus-operator](https://github.com/prometheus-operator/prometheus-operator/).

-The prometheus-operator have great [getting started guide](https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/user-guides/getting-started.md)
-But if you want a quick example you can look below.
+The prometheus-operator have a great [getting started guide](https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/user-guides/getting-started.md) but if you want a quick example you can look below.

-The most important part for you as a developer you have to label the pod/service monitor yaml with `xkf.xenit.io/monitoring: tenant`, else the grafana agent won't find the rule to gather the metric.
+In order for the grafana agent to find the pod you have to put this exact label on the pod/service monitor yaml: `xkf.xenit.io/monitoring: tenant`, else the grafana agent won't find the rule to gather the metric.

-The selectors is used to find ether the pod or the service that you want to monitor.
+The [selectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) is used to find ether the pod or the service that you want to monitor.

-The podmonitor is used when you don't have a service in-front of your pod.
+Use a podmonitor when you don't have a service in-front of your pod.
 For example this might be the case when your application don't use a HTTP endpoint to get requests.

 ```podmonitor.yaml